ishaanshah/GSoC-Proposal/Proposal.md

 - Website: https://ishaanshah.github.io
 - Time Zone: UTC+530

+# Project Overview
+ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that have been stored in the database.
+Right now the only information an user gets about his/her listening trends is a list of recent listens and top artists.
+This project aims to change this by serving interesting graphs and statistics that would more helpful to the user.

+The current generation of statistics takes place in the following manner
+## Todo: Place the data flow diagram over here

+To implement other kinds of graphs some changes have to be made to the database schema and the data flow
+## Todo: Figure out the backend an put it over here

 # About Me
 I am a first year student at International Institute of Information Technology, Hyderabad.
 I started working with ListenBrainz since January and have learnt quite a few things along the way.
 You can find the list of Pull Requests that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).